 Well, if you’re an iPhone user and you want to use your Chromecast TV as your phone display, there’s no other way around it.
-Since Apple clearly isn’t making any progress in this direction, offering screen mirroring, you’ll have to either use limited functionality free apps or pay for the full-service experience.
-The good news is that at least there are three apps available that are very convenient to use and cast high-quality videos.
+Since Apple clearly isn’t making any progress in this direction, you’ll have to either use limited functionality free apps or pay for the full-service experience.
+The good news is that there are at least three apps available that are very convenient to use and cast high-quality videos.

 Hopefully, Apple’s version of Google Chrome will allow you to cast your content one day.
 As it doesn’t at the time of writing this article, we will have to wait for updates to make a more seamless viewing experience for those who love Apple mobile devices and their Chromecast for entertainment.

 Can I AirPlay to Chromecast?